 The sudden, untimely loss of a loved one is catastrophic for both emotional and financial reasons.
 We understand that when you've lost a family member due to another person's mistakes, the emotions are intense, and so are the financial pressures you're now facing.

 Our Little Rock wrongful death lawyers understand that no amount of money can bring your loved one back, and no amount of money is going to eliminate the feelings of grief and anger you're feeling.
-But in this difficult time, compensation is vital if you and your family are going to weather the tragic circumstances you are now facing.
+But in this difficult time, compensation is vital for you and your family to weather the tragic circumstances you are now facing.

-If you've lost a loved one in the Little Rock, Arkansas area as the result of another person's negligence, our wrongful death lawyers want to help.
-Please call The Duncan Firm, P.A today at 877-638-6226 for a free consultation.
+If you've lost a loved one in Arkansas as the result of another person's negligence, our wrongful death lawyers want to help.
+Please call Duncan Firm today at 877-638-6226 for a free consultation.

 Elements of a Successful Wrongful Death Claim

 Under Arkansas law, the first claim to a wrongful death lawsuit belongs to the deceased party's appointed personal representative.
 If your loved one did not appoint a representative, heirs and family members can file a claim.
 These include surviving spouses, children, siblings and parents.